 An Air Waybill or AWB is a type of bill of lading document that accompanies goods shipped by international air courier services to provide important details about the shipment.
 During the shipment process, a copy of this bill is provided to every party involved so that they can document and track the shipment.

-An Air Waybill is also known as a Consignment Note and holds the power of ‘Contract of Carriage’ between the shipper and the carrier.
-It is important to note that an Air Waybill becomes enforceable by law after both parties have signed the document.
+An air waybill is also known as a consignment note and holds the power of ‘Contract of Carriage’ between the shipper and the carrier.
+Once the AWB is signed by both parties it becomes enforceable by law.

 What information is included in an Air Waybill document?

-3-letter Airport Codes: The airport codes of both the origin and destination must be provided.
-(Example: LAX→ MCO)
+- 3-letter airport codes for both the origin and destination

 - Description of items including quantity, weight, dimensions, and materials used in items and packaging

 Need more support?
 If you did not find what you were looking for, contact us for further help!CONTACT US